 - Remain with your group while visiting.
 Maintain two metres (or six feet) from others to ensure appropriate physical distancing.

 - Staff may be wearing masks and/or face shields.
 According to Huron Perth Public Health guidelines, it is recommended that you wear a face covering as well, if possible.

 - Elevator access is for accessible use only.
 Water fountains and coat room are closed.
 A hands-free water bottle refill station is available on the second floor.

 - Help us protect our artifacts.
 They cannot be sanitized the way many other things can.
-Please do your part to keep them safe by enjoying artifacts from a distance and refrain from touching.
+Please do your part to keep them safe by enjoying artifacts from a distance and refraining from touching.